cbrnr/python-intro-short/04-Functions/04-Functions.md

 Flow of execution
 -----------------
 It is instructive to inspect how Python runs code.
-In general, Python executes code line by line, starting at the top (the first line).
+In general, Python executes code line by line, starting at the very top (the first line).

-Whenever Python comes across a line containing a function header, Python is aware that this functions exists, but it doesn't run the function body &ndash; this only happens when a function is called (as opposed to defined).
+Whenever Python comes across a line containing a function header, it takes note that this functions exists, but it doesn't run the function body &ndash; this only happens when a function is called (as opposed to defined).
 Therefore, Python skips the function body and resumes at the first line after the function body.

 Consider the following example: